WyattTechnology/WAkka/readme.md

 Note that in order to have event sourced actor state survive a process restart, you will have to configure a persistence back-end when starting the actor system.
 That is beyond the scope of this document.

+## Versioning

+This project follows the [NuGet version of semantic versioning](https://docs.microsoft.com/en-us/nuget/concepts/package-versioning).
+In short, the version number is `Major.Minor.Patch-Suffix` where changes to the components of the version are made for:
+* Major: Breaking changes to existing functionality
+* Minor: New functionality, no breaking changes to existing functionality
+* Patch: Bug fixes to existing functionality
+* Suffix: Used to denote *special* versions (e.g. development version)

+A shortcut to set the version on both assembly is to use the `set-version` target of the included build project (Wtc.FakeUtilities uses itself as a build system).

+## Development

+Before publishing (see below) a new version you should make changes and test those changes with the project that is consuming the changes.
+The first step is easy, just clone the repo and work like normal.
+The last step is more difficult, but not too bad.
+First, go into the nuget settings for the WtcFakeUtilities project and add a suffix to the version, e.g. `-dev`.
+When the WAkka~~~~ project is built it will generate a NuGet package.
+The location of this package will be shown in the build output.
+The directory that the package is built into needs to be added to the consuming project's NuGet.config file as a source.
+Once this is done, the `dev` version of the package should now be available in consuming project's NuGet interface.
+Upgrade the consuming project to the `dev` version.
+You can now test the consuming project's use of the change made.
+Note that if you make more changes to this project you will need to remove the existing package from your NuGet cache (C:\Users\<user name>\.nuget\packages) in order for your updated package to be used.
+When done, remove the `dev` suffix from the package version and publish the package (see below).

+## Publishing

+When you are ready to publish changes to this library, first increase the version number following the requirements laid out above.
+Merge your changes, along with the version number change, to the main branch.
+Now tag your commit with `Version-<version number>`.
+This will trigger the CI to build the NuGet package and publish it at `\\wyatt-data3\SoftwareDevBU\LocalNugetPackages`.
+Any consuming projects that need your changes can now be updated to use the new version.